Harshit130127/KNN_based_Bookrecommendation/README.md

 Recommendation Logic:

-By Title: Normalizes input titles and finds similar titles using a nearest neighbors model.
+1. By Title:Checks if the input title exists in the dataset, retrieves its index, and creates a feature vector.
+It then uses a nearest neighbors model to find similar titles, including the original book in the recommendations, and limits the output to a maximum of 30 titles.

-By Rating: Filters books based on the minimum rating specified by the user.
+2. By Rating:Filters the dataset for books that meet or exceed a specified minimum average rating, sorts these books in descending order by their ratings, and returns a list of the top 100 books that match the criteria.

-By Publisher: Retrieves books from a specific publisher and sorts them by average rating.
+3. By Publisher:Retrieves books published by a specified publisher.
+If the number of books is less than 30, it constructs a feature vector based on the input publisher and average values for continuous features to find similar publishers.
+It then recommends additional books from those publishers, ensuring the total recommendations do not exceed 30.

-By Author: Filters books by a specific author and returns recommendations sorted by average rating.
+4. By Author:Filters books by a specified author and retrieves their titles.
+If the number of books is less than 30, it constructs a feature vector to find similar authors and recommends additional titles from those authors, again ensuring the total does not exceed 30 recommendations.

 User Interface: Built with HTML/CSS for structure and styling, enhanced with JavaScript for dynamic interactions.